 The average person in the world is 4.4-times richer than in 1950.
-But beyond the global average, how did incomes change in countries around the world?
+But beyond this global average, how did incomes change in countries around the world?
 Who gained the most, who gained the least?
 And why should we care about the growth of incomes?
-These are the two questions I answer in this post.
+These are the questions I answer in this post.

 The chart below shows the level of GDP per capita for countries around the world between 1950 and 2016.
 On the vertical axis you see the level of prosperity in 1950 and on the horizontal axis you see it for 2016.

 GDP – Gross Domestic Product – measures the total production of an economy as the monetary value of all goods and services produced during a specific period, mostly one year.
 Dividing GDP by the size of the population gives us GDP per capita to measure the prosperity of the average person in a country.
 Because all expenditures in an economy are someone else’s income we can think of GDP per capita as the average income of people in that economy.
 Here at Core-Econ you find a more detailed definition.

-Look at the world average in the middle of the charts.
+Look at the world average in the middle of the chart.
 The income of the average person in the world has increased from just $3,300 in 1950 to $14,574 in 2016.
 The average person in the world is 4.4-times richer than in 1950.

-This takes into account that the prices of goods and services have increased over time (it is adjusted for inflation, as otherwise these comparisons would be meaningless).
+This takes into account that the prices of goods and services have increased over time (it is adjusted for inflation; otherwise these comparisons would be meaningless).
 Similarly, to allow us to compare prosperity between countries, all incomes are adjusted for differences in the cost of goods between different countries (using purchasing power parity conversion factors).
 As a consequence of these two adjustments incomes are expressed in international-dollars in 2011 prices, which means that the incomes are comparable to what you would have been able to buy with US-dollars in the USA in 2011.

 While the global average income grew 4.4-fold, the world population increased 3-fold, from around 2.5 billion to almost 7.5 billion today.1